decentralized-hse/practice/05-mixnets/README.md

 ##  Routing announces

-Participants do not announce their public keys to the network;
+Participants do not announce their public keys or their identity to the network; those are only known to their contacts.
+Instead, an initial routing announce is:
-those are only known to their contacts.
-Instead, an initial routing announce is: `A(0) = SHA256 ( pubkey + timestamp)`, where the timestamp is rounded to the routing table update period (say, 1 hour).
-Any subsequent announce (path length 1, 2 and so on) is like `A(i+1) = SHA256( A(i) )` Upon receiving an announce, a node typically has no knowledge of the recipient or the distance, but it can produce an `A(i+1)` annonce and forward it to immediate contacts.
+    `A(0) = SHA256 ( ID + timestamp)`,
+where the timestamp is rounded to the routing table update period (say, 1 hour) and the ID is an arbitrary globally unique ID known to your contact(s).
+By default, the ID is your public key.
+Any subsequent announce (for path length 1, 2 and so on) is like `A(i+1) = SHA256( A(i) )` Upon receiving an announce, a node typically has no knowledge of either the recipient or the distance, but it can produce an `A(i+1)` annonce and forward it to immediate contacts.

-Note that having an `A(i)` announce, we can derive `A(i+k)` and conclude that those paths are inferior: they lead to the same node but take more hops.
-So, a node can make routing decisions without knowing either destinations or distances.
+Note that having an `A(i)` announce, we can see that any `A(i+k)` announce is inferior: it leads to the same destination but takes more hops.
+So, a Drastijk node can make routing decisions without knowing either destinations or distances!

 Also note that announce propagation ends naturally as all the nodes have some path to the destination (without knowing which